API Deprecation Email Sequence: Templates for Developer Communication

 The difference comes down to your email sequence.
 A well-structured deprecation sequence gives developers time to plan, resources to migrate, and confidence that you respect their work.

 This guide covers the complete API deprecation email sequence: from the initial notice through the final sunset.
 These templates work for REST APIs, SDKs, webhooks, and any developer-facing functionality you need to retire.
+If you are new to building multi-step email sequences, our guide to automated email sequences covers the fundamentals.

 Why Deprecation Emails Matter More Than You Think